To Be the Apprentice of a Newborn

 Are we present enough to see this?

-And wouldn’t you know it, it is through the common birth of a common son, born to soon to be homeless, refugee parents, it is through this common human story that divine truth, joy, hope, and love is made real.
+And wouldn’t you know it, it is through the common birth of a common son, born to soon-to-be homeless, refugee parents, it is through this common human story that divine truth, joy, hope, and love are made real.

-Our mentor, the one we seek to be the apprentice of, is us, is like us, is just as vulnerable, just as weak and needy, just as prone to falling and losing.
-Baby Jesus, or even the adult Jesus, would not be someone we’d call the winners among us.
+Our mentor, the one with whom we seek apprenticeship, is us, is like us, is just as vulnerable, just as weak and needy, just as prone to falling and losing.
+Baby Jesus, or even the adult Jesus, would not be someone we’d call the winner among us.

-There are some whom I know would not find much alluring in this Jesus who in order to help others win the game of life becomes the loser.
-This becoming the loser for the sake of the salvation of others begins from the very beginning.
-Jesus is a child who is not even born in a room of a shoddy motel, but in the barn outside of it.
+There are some whom I know would not find much alluring in this Jesus who, to help others win the game of life, becomes the loser.
+Jesus becoming the loser for the sake of our salvation begins from the very beginning.
+Jesus is a child not even born in a room of a shoddy motel but in the barn outside of it.
 Jesus is a child who goes from being born amid farm animals and laid in a feeding trough to then having to flee to Egypt to escape the persecution and violence of his government.
 Far from victors of the world’s ways, Jesus and his family are victims, victimized by raw power, hate, and violence.

 And so from the crib to the cross, Jesus walks the way of the lowly good shepherd.
 He defies raw power by being a servant.
 He overcomes hate with love.
 He resists violence with nonviolence.
 He accepts his victimhood.
 As the ultimate victim, he becomes the victor.
 And in him, salvation is given and sin and death defeated, as the Universalist teaching tells us.